 With food security being a big concern these days with COVID-19, interest in our Do It Yourself (DIY) greenhouse kits is at an all time high.
 These kits are also super fun projects to do with your family at home during the pandemic, since no special tools or experience is required to assemble them.
-However, there are many factors to consider when buying a greenhouse, such as snow loads in your area, wind and sun exposure.
+However, there are many factors to consider when buying a greenhouse, such as snow loads in your area, wind and sun exposure as well as proper ventilation.
 These factors can determine if you will need a clear glazed polycarbonate panel, or a light diffusing twin wall panel or a more insulating cover.

 For example, for high snow areas, we may suggest at least a 6 mm to 10 mm thick polycarbonate panel for the roof and walls, or a double-walled 6 mm poly insulated high tunnel.
 If you are growing fruit trees, you may need more height in your greenhouse so a gothic peak high tunnel greenhouse would make more sense than a wider round one.
 Are you looking at 3 season growing to extend your season, or year-round?
 You may also wish to review our article on greenhouse foundation options.

 First you need to consider which of the two main categories of greenhouses you need.
 For typical backyard growing for your family, we suggest a polycarbonate and aluminum frame greenhouse like our best selling Glory, Bella Gothic, Grand Gardener or Prestige greenhouses.
 For larger farms or commercial needs, you will want to considering looking at custom made high tunnel cold frame greenhouses.
 We also sell ground coverings, exterior 6 mil poly rolls and anti-condensation 5 mil poly for preventing mildew inside your greenhouse.
 We even sell mini apartment sized greenhouse options like the Plant Inn.